martinblech/xmltodict/README.md

 - `xml_attribs=True`: Include attributes in output dict (with `attr_prefix`).
 - `attr_prefix='@'`: Prefix for XML attributes in the dict.
 - `cdata_key='#text'`: Key for text content in the dict.
-- `force_cdata=False`: Force all text content to be wrapped as CDATA.
+- `force_cdata=False`: Force text content to be wrapped as CDATA for specific elements.
+Can be a boolean (True/False), a tuple of element names to force CDATA for, or a callable function that receives (path, key, value) and returns True/False.
 - `cdata_separator=''`: Separator string to join multiple text nodes.
 This joins adjacent text nodes.
 For example, set to a space to avoid concatenation.
 - `postprocessor=None`: Function to modify parsed items.
 - `dict_constructor=dict`: Constructor for dictionaries (e.g., dict or OrderedDict).
 - `strip_whitespace=True`: Remove leading/trailing whitespace in text nodes.
 Default is True; this trims whitespace in text nodes.
 Set to False to preserve whitespace exactly.
 - `namespaces=None`: Mapping of namespaces to prefixes, or None to keep full URIs.
-- `force_list=None`: List of keys or callable to force list values.
-Useful for elements that may appear once or multiple times.
-Ensures consistent list output.
-Can also be a callable for fine-grained control.
+- `force_list=None`: Force list values for specific elements.
+Can be a boolean (True/False), a tuple of element names to force lists for, or a callable function that receives (path, key, value) and returns True/False.
+Useful for elements that may appear once or multiple times to ensure consistent list output.
 - `item_depth=0`: Depth at which to call `item_callback`.
 - `item_callback=lambda *args: True`: Function called on items at `item_depth`.
 - `comment_key='#comment'`: Key used for XML comments when `process_comments=True`.
 Only used when `process_comments=True`.
 Comments can be preserved but multiple top-level comments may not retain order.